 Intern psychologists are based at one of RMIT’s metropolitan campuses – City (3-5 intern psychologists), Brunswick (2 intern psychologists), and Bundoora (2 intern psychologists).

 Vocational placements run for 10 months, from February to November.
-We will consider candidates wishing to complete a one semester vocational placement (6 months), although we prefer applicants who are able to commit to two semesters (10 months).
-If we offer one semester vocational placements, they will correspond with semester times (Feb-June and June-November).
+We will consider candidates wishing to complete a one semester vocational placement (5 months), although we prefer applicants who are able to commit to two semesters (10 months).
+If we offer one semester vocational placements, they will correspond with semester times (Feb-June and July-November).
+Please note that it may be possible to complete two consecutive placements with us in order to complete ten months but candidates will need to speak to their placement coordinator about whether this is an option at their university.
+Spending ten months on placement with us provides optimal learning for our interns and less disruption for clients of our service.

 RMIT offers a stimulating, nurturing and professionally challenging vocational placement experience for our intern psychologists.
 Supervisors are an experienced team of counselling and clinical psychologists.
 Intern psychologists are an important part of our team.

-Clients who attend the Counselling Service have a wide range of issues.
+Clients who attend RMIT Counselling and Psychological Services have a wide range of issues.
 Many are from different cultures and issues include adjustment and transition difficulties.
 There are a large number of clinical disorders (DSM diagnosable), and family, social and relationship issues.
 There is a very high clinical component regarding presenting issues related to mental health.
 Provisionally registered psychologists with some previous experience are most suited to this vocational placement.

 Training experiences include:

-Intern psychologists are expected to participate two days a week at the Counselling Service plus attend the monthly supervision/professional development group that occurs on Wednesdays from 9.30am to 12pm at our Brunswick campus (when in face-to-face delivery mode).
+Intern psychologists are expected to participate two days a week at RMIT Counselling and Psychological Services plus attend the monthly supervision/professional development group that occurs on Wednesdays from 9.30am to 12pm at our Brunswick campus.
+It is possible to add a third day if required to assist in achieving clinical hours.

-The Counselling Service endeavours to provide an appropriate level of client hours to allow intern psychologists to achieve course requirements.
+RMIT Counselling and Psychological Services endeavour to provide an appropriate level of client hours to allow intern psychologists to achieve course requirements.
 We manage the workload so that intern psychologists also have adequate time for case notes, follow-up and research during the working day.

 At the beginning of vocational placement, intern psychologists observe counsellor sessions with clients before offering appointments of their own to begin counselling work.
-Intern psychologists are not usually assigned to new client sessions in the first two to three weeks of vocational placement.
+Intern psychologists negotiate with their supervisor on when they begin seeing their own clients and this typical occurs within the first 2-3 weeks of vocational placement.

 We inform our clients that they have an appointment with an intern psychologist.